Univ-Wyo-Education/S21-4010-a04/README.raw.md

 ## Homework Overview.

+Before you start on the homework there is the code in ./sig-test.
+Find the code that signs a message ( ./sig-test/signMessage.go ) and take a look.
+Find the code that verifies a signature, ./sig-test/verifyMessage.go.
+There are examles of running the code in the ./sig-test/Makefile.
+Try running it.
+Use the `sig-test` code
+to see what a signature should look like.

+Most of the code that you need is in the sig-test command line tool.
+For the client you need to generate and send a signed message.
+For the server you need to verify a signed message.

 Implement the client side to create and sign messages first.
 Add print statements to the server to show that you are getting the correct data passed from client to server.
+Print out the message, the hash of the message, the signature, and the account number.
+Then validate that the data you generate in the client is correct using ./sig-test/sig-test .
 Then when you have correct data on the server go and implement the server signature verify code.
 Use the supplied command line tool, `sig-test` to validate signatures before you implement the server code.
-Use the `sig-test` code to see what a signature should look like.

 ## The provided client code.

 The sample client code is in `wallet-client`.
 It is in the file `client-main.go`.
 This progam is partially complete.
+Look at the details of how signatures work in the command line code.
 The code that is currently there can:

 1. Client Side: Create a new key file.